Alessandra9922/ADM_HW5_Group_10/README.md

 The analysis focused on:

-- Constracting two graphs doing the data pre-processing
+- Constructing two graphs doing the data pre-processing
 - Backend develop defining the functionalities of the system:
    - Graph's features
    - Nodes' contribution